Trade guide

 What industries use 3D printing technicians?▼

-Aerospace, automotive, medical devices, architecture, jewelry, consumer products, and increasingly construction.
+Aerospace, automotive, medical devices, architecture, jewellery, consumer products, and increasingly construction.
 Each industry has different requirements and typically offers specialized training.

 Do I need an engineering degree?▼